AmazingAng/WTF-Solidity/Languages/en/34_ERC721_en/readme.md

         return _balances[owner];
     }

-    // Implements the ownerOf function of IERC721, which uses `_owners` variable to check `tokenId`'s owner. function ownerOf(uint tokenId) public view override returns (address owner) {
+    // Implements the ownerOf function of IERC721, which uses the `_owners` variable to check `tokenId`'s owner. function ownerOf(uint tokenId) public view override returns (address owner) {
         owner = _owners[tokenId];
         require(owner != address(0), "token doesn't exist");
     }

-    // Implements the isApprovedForAll function of IERC721, which uses `_operatorApprovals` variable to check whether `owner` address's NFTs are authorized in batch to be held by another `operator` address.
+    // Implements the isApprovedForAll function of IERC721, which uses the `_operatorApprovals` variable to check whether the `owner` address's NFTs are authorized in batch to be held by another `operator` address.
     function isApprovedForAll(address owner, address operator)
         external
         view